Leather Types: Vachetta Leather

-Whilst your bag is not in use you should keep it stuffed to keep its shape and structure, and in its dustbag to stop any dust settling on the leather.
+Whilst your bag is not in use you should keep it stuffed to keep its shape and structure.
+Keeping it in its dustbag will also stop any dust settling on the leather.

 Our amazing range of Handbag Care Products are available on our website.